Recipe for Elderflower Cordial

 At this time of year the hedgerows are liberally dotted with Elder bushes laden with frothy, creamy white flower heads but my usual gloriously sunny forage has been severely hampered by the weather!
 Eventually though, the timing of dry weather and day off have come together and I ventured forth with bag and snippers this morning and returned with half a carrier bag full of lovely, fragrant Elderflower heads.
 The best flowers to pick are those that have just opened and are away from the road if at all possible.
 The process takes two days altogether – day one to prepare the syrup, 24 hours for the flower heads to steep and then bottling on the second day.

-Nb. if you are wondering how to identify elderflower plants to pick your own, here is a handy guide… https://stayandroam.blog/how-to-identify-elderflower/
+Nb. if you are wondering how to identify elderflower plants to pick your own for your elderflower cordial, here is a handy guide… https://stayandroam.blog/how-to-identify-elderflower/

 - ⅓ – ½ carrier bag of Elderflower heads

 - 1.8 kg granulated or caster sugar